-But what are biosimilar and interchangeable biological medications?
+But what are biosimilar and interchangeable biosimilar biological medications?
 To answer that question, it helps to first know what biological products (biologics) are.

-Biologics: Medications From Living Organisms
+Biologics: Medications from Living Organisms

 Biosimilars Are Safe and Effective

-Before approving a biosimilar, FDA experts must conclude it is highly similar to the original biologic and that it has no clinically meaningful differences from the original biologic.
-This means you can expect the same safety and effectiveness from the biosimilar over the course of treatment as you would from the reference product.
-This thorough evaluation helps to ensure that all biosimilar products are as safe and effective as their reference products and meet the FDA’s high standards for approval.
+Biosimilars are as safe and effective as the original biologic; both are rigorously and thoroughly evaluated by the FDA before approval.
+Before approving a biosimilar, FDA experts must conclude it is highly similar to and has no clinically meaningful differences from the original biologic.
+The FDA’s thorough evaluation ensures that all biosimilar products are as safe and effective as their reference products and meet the FDA’s high standards for approval.
+This means you can expect the same safety and effectiveness from the biosimilar over the course of treatment as you would from the original product.

 Interchangeable Biosimilar Medications